LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 #1 Go to your competitor’s profile and click on their connection list.

-Target your competitor's network
+Image of how to target your competitor's network

 Filter your competitor's network